 The Institutional Partnerships Initiative encourages collaboration and potential new partnerships between affordable housing developers, the faith community, County, schools, local colleges and universities, and other community-serving institutions with support from local and national technical assistance organizations.
 Staff will also identify potential sites for colocation or joint development and investigate zoning/land use hurdles.

-Arlington already has a rich history of creating affordable housing through its collaboration with non-profit developers, churches, and community-serving institutions.
-Notable successes and developments in the pipeline include the following:
+Arlington already has had success in creating affordable housing through collaboration with non-profit developers, churches, and community-serving institutions.
+Notable successes and developments in the pipeline include:

 Process and Goals